ArchRobison/SeismicDuck/README.md

 both ports because the DirectX 9.0c version is capable of almost twice the frame rate of the SDL2 version.

+You will need Visual Studio 2013, or rely on up-conversion to a newer version.
+The Express edition suffices.

 ### SDL2 Version

-You will need some version of Visual Studio 2013.
-The Express edition suffices.
 The solution file is in `Platform\SDL-2.0\VS2013` and assumes that prerequisites are in the following locations:
 * TBB is in `$(TBB40_INSTALL_DIR)`.